 - Wreck Diving – wrecks are a magnet for diving, but understanding them with the best methods to approach & plan a wreck dive is vital to safe diving.

-From this type of training she is developing very well rounded, confident students, who benefit from courses planned to their schedule, as well as an instructor who is focussed on thier personal development of a diver as an individual, not a s a group of 8.
+From this type of training she is developing very well rounded, confident students, who benefit from courses planned to their schedule, as well as an instructor who is focussed on thier personal development of a diver as an individual, not as a group of 8 or sometimes more.

 First Aid Training